 In practice, the interface is implemented on top of MQTT with JSON as the serialisation format.
-The reader is instructed to refer to the D3.8 Revised Automated Flexibility Management module and its upcoming final version D3.9 for details on the AFM interface.
+The reader is instructed to refer to D3.9 Final Automated Flexibility Management for details on the AFM interface.

 4.3 Single flexibility platform